mpab/RobocodeML/README.md

 Note:
 A copy of robocode is supplied with this repository

-$PROJECT is the project folder
+$PROJECT is the root of the project folder

 1. Install robocode `1.9.3.2`:

-    - Open a terminal at $PROJECT
+    - Open a terminal at $PROJECT/scripts

-    - Install robocode: run `./setup.sh` (This installs robocode within the project folder, if you install like this, you won't need to fix up any maven paths in pom.xml)
+    - Install robocode: run `./setup` (This installs robocode within the project folder, if you install like this, you won't need to fix up any maven paths in pom.xml)

-2. Install maven
+2. Install java dependencies

     - https://maven.apache.org/install.html

+    - JDK 8

-3.a Build from command line: `./build.sh`
+3.a Build from command line: `./build`

 3.b Build from IDE